dtinth/scheduler/docs/contents/2-vision.md

 Vision Statement
 ----------------
-KU Scheduler is a project to create:
+Scheduler is a project to create:

 * an easy-to-use study schedule planning application
 * for KU students, but can be used by students outside of KU as well
-* that can be used in the real world, outside of this database course.
+* that can also be used in the real world, outside of this database course.

 Major Features
 --------------